 Case Study/Scientific Topic Core Assessment will measure the student's ability to research, analyze and communicate information for a given case study/scientific topic.
-Each student will be assigned to a group to discuss the requirements of the case study.
-Each member of the group will be responsible for a written portion of the case study and providing a part for the oral presentation.
+Each student will be assigned to a group to discuss the case study requirements.
+Each member of the group will be responsible for a written portion of the case study and perform a part for the oral presentation.
 The topics will require students to research information and compare data.
 After which, they will collaboratively assemble an oral presentation using Prezi to be assessed by their peers and professor.
-This assignment will be referenced against the Association of American College and Universities Written and Oral communication rubric, Teamwork rubric and Peer Evaluation Rubric (Herreid, C.F., 2007).
+This assignment will be assessed against the Association of American College and Universities Written and Oral communication rubric, Teamwork rubric and Peer Evaluation Rubric (Herreid, C.F., 2007).